 University of Cincinnati

 Cincinnati, OH 45221-0627

 - Visit the following website for the University of Cincinnati policies on Graduate School Admissions and transcripts.

 Regarding Official Testing Scores

-- Official reports of results on the following examinations are sent to the university by Educational Testing Service (photocopies of score reports will not be accepted).
+- Official reports of results on the following examinations need to be sent to the university by the appropriate testing Service (photocopies of score reports will not be accepted).

-- Graduate Record Examination.
+- Graduate Record Examination (GRE).
 It is suggested that this test be taken no later than December in order for scores to be received by the Jan.
 15 deadline.
 Our institution code is 1833; use either department code 0202 or 0212.

 Your application is not complete and cannot be acted upon until all of the above items have been received or submitted online.
 After you have submitted your online application, you will receive an email notice from the Graduate School.
 The process is then followed up by our department for application reviews only when all of your supporting documents have been received or submitted.

 What Happens Next?